Glen Coulthard

-Glen Sean Coulthard (born 1974) is a Canadian scholar of Indigenous studies who serves as an associate professor in the political science department at the University of British Columbia.
+Glen Sean Coulthard (born 1974) is a Dene-Canadian scholar of Indigenous studies who serves as an associate professor in the political science department at the University of British Columbia.
 A member of the Yellowknives Dene First Nation, he is also a co-founder, educator, and on the board of directors at Dechinta: Centre for Research and Learning.
 He is best known for his 2014 book, Red Skin, White Masks: Rejecting the Colonial Politics of Recognition, which has been released in both English and French.

 Education

 Coulthard received his Master of Arts in the Indigenous governance program, as well as his doctorate in philosophy in the Department of Political Science, at the University of Victoria.

 His masters thesis, entitled, Facing the Challenge of Freedom: Dene Nationalism and the Politics of Cultural Recognition, was published at the University of Victoria in 2003.

 His doctorate dissertation, supervised by philosopher James Tully, was titled, Subjects of Empire?
 Indigenous Peoples and the "Politics of Recognition" in Canada, published in 2009 at the University of Victoria.
 A version of this writing, entitled, "Subjects of Empire: Indigenous Peoples and the 'Politics of Recognition' in Canada", won best article of the year after being published in Contemporary Political Theory in 2007.